irisTa56/elixir-tiny-ls/README.md

 # ElixirTinyLS

-Additional Elixir language support for markdown code block and Croma
+ElixirTinyLS is a VS Code extension providing additional Elixir language support 1) syntax highlighting in markdown code block and 2) highlight some Croma's macros.

 ## Features